JetBrains/teamcity-documentation/topics/server-health.md

 TeamCity notifies you if none of the cluster nodes have a certain responsibility specific.
 For instance, if the "VCS repositories polling" responsibility is unchecked for all nodes, TeamCity cannot check repositories for changes and start new builds.
 Navigate to **Administration | Node Settings** and ensure each responsibility is assigned to at least one node.

+#### Proxy Configuration Version Mismatch

+TeamCity shows this warning when the value of the `X-TeamCity-Proxy` header declared in your proxy configuration indicates that the configuration is not fully compatible with your TeamCity server.
+Switch this documentation to the version that matches your TeamCity server and ensure your proxy settings are similar to these sample configurations: [](multinode-setup.md#Proxy+Configuration).

 ### WebSocket connection issues
 {product="tc"}